 Interoperability should be explicit in your EHR development scope:

-Common challenges in EHR software development (and how to mitigate)
+Common challenges in EHR and EMR software development (and how to mitigate)

 1. Clinician adoption and resistance to change